Kkevsterrr/geneva_website/content/posts/iran-whitelister.md

 ### Circumvention Strategy 1

-The first strategy works by simply sending one additional packet before the 3-way handshake: an empty packet with the `PSH/ACK` flags set.
+The first strategy works by simply sending two additional packets before the 3-way handshake: two empty packets with the `FIN` flag set.

 In Geneva's strategy DNA syntax, this strategy looks like this:

-`[TCP:flags:S]-duplicate(tamper{TCP:flags:replace:PA,)-|`
+`[TCP:flags:S]-duplicate(tamper{TCP:flags:replace:F}(duplicate,),)-|`

-This triggers on all outbound TCP `SYN` packets and duplicates them; to the first duplicate, the TCP `flags` field is set to `PSH/ACK`, and the second duplicate is unchanged.
-Both packets are sent on the wire.
-When the packets arrive at the server, the server ignores the `PSH/ACK` packet, since it is not associated with any connection yet, but the whitelister processes it, causing it to ignore the rest of our connection.
+This triggers on all outbound TCP `SYN` packets and duplicates them; to the first duplicate, the TCP `flags` field is set to `FIN`, and a second copy of this packet is made.
+The second duplicate of the `SYN` is unchanged.
+All three packets are sent on the wire.
+When the packets arrive at the server, the server ignores the `FIN` packets, since they are not associated with any connection yet, but the whitelister processes them, causing it to ignore the rest of our connection.
 The `SYN` arrives as normal and our connection can start unchanged.

-We do not understand why this strategy works, though we hypothesize the `PSH/ACK` packet tricks the whitelister into thinking it has already missed the relevant data packets, causing it to ignore the rest of the flow.
+We do not understand why this strategy works, though we hypothesize the `FIN` packets tricks the whitelister into thinking it has already missed the relevant data packets, causing it to ignore the rest of the flow.

 ### Circumvention Strategy 2